 We have to admit – it's quite hard to surprise us with stories about the employees conning their employers.
 But the guys from India who used to work in our client's company outdid everybody with their “brilliant scheme”.
 Let's call it “Indian recursion”.

 One of our clients had guys from India working in his customer service.
-They got paid for the hours they worked, which were recorded by our Kickidler user activity monitoring software.
+They got paid for the hours they worked, which were recorded by our Kickidler employee tracking software.
 The client also monitored the reports on efficiency of employees – what apps they used and what websites they visited.
 According to the client, he didn't pay much attention to it, until the users started complaining about the amount of time they had to wait to get an answer from the customer service.

 Our client had always been against micromanagement, but after another negative feedback he decided to watch the videos of his employees' activity.